Booze | May 17, 2023 11:52 am

 Chicken Cock Chanticleer

-The latest from Chicken Cock (a whiskey brand that dates back to the 19th century and revived in 2012) is a Kentucky straight bourbon finished in French Cognac barrels and bottled in a Prohibition-era Chicken Cock replica apothecary-style bottle at 112 proof (56% ABV), featuring a mash bill of 70% corn, 21% rye and 9% malted barley.
+Chicken Cock is a whiskey brand that dates back to the 19th century and was wrevived in 2012.
+This bottle is a Kentucky straight bourbon finished in French Cognac barrels and bottled in a Prohibition-era Chicken Cock replica apothecary-style bottle at 112 proof (56% ABV), featuring a mash bill of 70% corn, 21% rye and 9% malted barley.
 Why Cognac?
 It seems that CC originated in Paris, KY, which was named in honor of our French allies during the Revolutionary War.
 A lot of butterscotch candy notes here, with a hint of raspberry and a fair amount of rye spice and tobacco.

 Barrell Bourbon New Year 2023